camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 Bpmn.writeModelToFile(file, modelInstance);
 ```

-# Example 1: Create a Simple Process with one User Task
+# Example 1: Create a Simple Process With One User Task

 With the basic helper methods from above it is very easy and straightforward to create simple processes.
-First create a
+First, create a
 process with a start event, user task and a end event.

 {{< img src="../img/bpmn-model-api-simple-process.png" title="Single User Task Example" >}}